dvdoug/BoxPacker/docs/getting-started.rst

 you may already have these defined.

-If you do happen to have methods defined with those names already, **and they are incompatible with the interface expectations**, then this will be only case where some kind of wrapper object.
+If you do happen to have methods defined with those names already, **and they are incompatible with the interface expectations**, then this will be only case where some kind of wrapper object would be needed.

 Examples
 --------